The geometric distribution of Selmer groups of elliptic curves over function fields: Introduction

 \subsubsection{Defining the random variables}

 In order to state the next results, we will need to introduce some more notation.

-Let $\ab n$ denote the set of finite $\bz/n\bz$ modules up to isomorphism.
+Let $\ab n$ denote the set of isomorphism classes of finite $\bz/n\bz$-modules.
 We will next define several distributions on $\bz_{\geq 0} \times \ab n$ modeling the joint distribution of the rank and $n$-Selmer group of an elliptic curves.
 For $E$ an elliptic curve, we use $\rk(E)$ to denote the algebraic rank of $E$ and $\anrk(E)$ to denote the analytic rank of $E$.
 In what follows, we use $E$ to denote an isomorphism class of elliptic curves.

 \begin{definition} For $n, d \in \bz_{\geq 1}$ and $k$ a finite field, let $\algsel n d k$ and $\ansel n d k$ be the distributions on $\bz_{\geq 0} \times \ab n$ given by

 where $E$ varies over isomorphism classes of elliptic curves over $k(t)$.
 Also, define the distribution $\rvsel n d k$ on $\ab n$ by